Redouane64/c-programs/README.md

-### Repo dedicated for beloved C programming language (NOT C++)
+### Repo dedicated for C code snippets and examples.
-When i want to have fun with C i put my code in this repo.